regina-normal/regina/debian/README.txt

 -----------------------

 This directory subtree contains files specific to Debian packaging.
-The different subdirectories are for use with different Debian releases.
+The different subdirectories are for use with different Debian and Ubuntu releases.

 Only the Debian packager(s) for Regina should need to use this directory.